Houet/Japon/README.md

 ##What is SDGI ?

-SDGI (Spike Detection Graphical Interface) is a GUI for data analysis which find out action potential spike in data from local fiels potential.
+SDGI (Spike Detection Graphical Interface) is a GUI for data analysis which find out Action Potential spike in data from Local Field Potential.
-Associate to the spike detection, it drawn the firing rate per period.
+Associate to the spike detection, it plot the firing rate per period.

 ##How to use it ?